 With 334 paid and likely paid creators, Mango managed to build an efficient Instagram influencer strategy from scratch.
 It went from 133,5K likes as of mid-December 2019 (free and paid) to 12M likes as of mid-June (also free and paid).
 The paid and likely paid creators ensured the stable growth of the brand’s recognition on Instagram bringing around 1,3 M likes and 25,7K comments over a 6 month period.

 If you want to understand the power of influencer marketing, just compare 1,3M likes received by paid and likely paid creators with the overall 12M likes the brand received.
 So you see now how it works?

 The #MangoGirls Campaign Report was done with the use of Research Hub.
-If you also want to get insights about the strategy of any brand present on Instagram, please contact Sales or Customer Success Team.
+If you also want to get insights into the strategy of any brand present on Instagram, please contact the Sales or Customer Success Team.

 *How does HypeAuditor identify paid and likely paid mentions?

 To detect if a post is sponsored, we use the Instagram Paid Partnership Feature, as well as identify the undisclosed sponsored publications with the use of machine learning algorithms.
 For the latter, we identified the most common hashtags creators use to indicate their affiliation to a brand.